-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

 The value proposition offered by the 4a is phenomenal due to the fantastic camera, good battery life, and regular security updates.
 Plus, there's no breaking the bank to both get the phone and a good case to help it last even longer.

 Arguably the most jaw-dropping aspect of the 4a is its camera.
-The 12MP rear camera takes downright gorgeous photos, matching the quality of pictures taken with much more expensive phones.
+The 12MP rear camera takes downright gorgeous photos, matching pictures' quality with much more expensive phones.
 Even in low-light environments, the 4a's camera is a beast.
-If you have a kid that's an aspiring photographer, you can't go wrong with the Pixel 4a.
+So if you have a kid that's an aspiring photographer, you can't go wrong with the Pixel 4a.

-The rest of the Pixel 4a experience is just as strong, thanks to its 5.8-inch OLED display, a Qualcomm Snapdragon 730 processor, 6GB of RAM, and 3,140 mAh battery.
+The rest of the Pixel 4a experience is just as strong, thanks to its 5.8-inch OLED display, a Qualcomm Snapdragon 730 processor, 6GB of RAM 3,140 mAh battery.
 The 128GB of internal storage should offer plenty of room for all of your kid's apps/games, although microSD card support would have been nice.
 A bonus with the 4a is that it will work seamlessly with Family Link, Google's parental control app for your child's account.

 Pros: